reveal-ui/brid-framework/README.md

-# Framework Hybrid (beta)
+# Hybrid Framework(beta)

-Framework is a Laravel Hybrid Application (package) that allows developers / designers to spin up laravel applications in minutes.
-Framework was designed with one thing in mind - reduce the time from idea to production by removing as much of the unnecessary setup boilerplate *(package installs, vendor publishing, config / setup)* as possible.
+Hybrid is a Laravel Application Framework (package) that allows developers / designers to spin up laravel applications in minutes.
+Hybrid was designed with one thing in mind - reduce the time spent setting up a laravel dev-app by removing as much of the unnecessary setup boilerplate *(package installs, vendor publishing, config / setup)* as possible.

 ## Features (WIP)